-Now, let $z_{mnk} \in \{0,1\}$ indicate whether the point $\x_m$ belongs to the part $n$ of object $k$.
-Every point $m$ belongs uniquely to a tuple $(k,n)$, or in other words, a point $\x_m$ belongs uniquely to the part defined by $\y_k$ acting on the template matrix $F_{kn}$.
-Interestingly, the opposite is also partially true.
-Every tuple $(k,n)$ belongs uniquely to a point $m$ or it is unassigned if object $k$ is missing in the scene.
+\paragraph{Joint distribution:} Let $z_{mnk} \in \{0,1\}$ indicate whether observed part $\x_m$ matches to part $n$ of object $k$.
+Every observation $m$ belongs uniquely to a tuple $(k,n)$, or in other words, a point $\x_m$ belongs uniquely to the part defined by $\y_k$ acting on the template matrix $F_{kn}$.
+The opposite is also partially true; every tuple $(k,n)$ belongs uniquely to a point $m$ or it is unassigned if part $n$ of template $k$ is missing in the scene.

 The joint distribution of the variables in the model is given by

 where $p(X|Y,Z)$ is a Gaussian mixture model explaining how the points in a scene were generated from the templates